First the Penny, Now the Nickel? The New Math Behind Your Sales Tax and Total

 The economic case for 'killing' the nickel

 The U.S. is hardly a pioneer in the "penniless" transition.
 More than 25 countries have eliminated their lowest-value coins due to low purchasing power and high production costs.
-Though history suggests that once the smallest coin is removed, the next denomination may enter the elimination "danger zone" soon thereafter.
+History suggests that once the smallest coin is removed, the next denomination might enter the elimination "danger zone" soon thereafter.

-Nations like New Zealand offer a glimpse into our potential future.
+Nations such as New Zealand offer a glimpse into our potential future.
 The country eliminated its 1-cent coins in 1990, only to eliminate its five-cent pieces less than two decades later.

 Australia and Canada, which ceased 1-cent coin production in recent years, are currently embroiled in similar debates on whether to get rid of their five-cent coins, too.